d2r/trafficserver/doc/developer-guide/internal-libraries/Extendible.en.rst

    #include "ts/Extendible.h"

-Allow code (and Plugins) to declare member variables of a class during system init.
-Like metadata, but allocated and accessed more efficiently, and staticly.

-Provide API for atomic and thread safe field access, to reduce the complexity and lock contention of it's container and user code.
+Extendible allows Plugins to append additional storage to Core data structures.
+Use Case:
+TSCore

+  Defines class Host as Extendible

+TSPlugin HealthStatus

+  Appends Field "down reason code" to Host
+  Now the plugin does not need to create completely new lookup table and all implementation that comes with it.

 Description
 +++++++++++

-A data class that inherits from Extendible, uses a CRTP (Curiously Recursive Template Pattern) so that it's static Schema instance is unique from other Extendible types.
+A data class that inherits from Extendible, uses a CRTP (Curiously Recurring Template Pattern) so that its static Schema instance is unique among other Extendible types.

 .. code-block:: cpp